-- Sec.
-29. (1) A member of a general or special courts-martial shall not be absent or excused after the accused has been arraigned except for physical disability or as a result of a challenge or by order of the convening authority for good cause. - (2) If a general court-martial is reduced below 5 members, the trial may not proceed unless the convening authority appoints new members sufficient in number to provide not less than 5 members.
-When the new members have been sworn, the trial may proceed after the recorded testimony of each witness previously examined has been read to the court-martial in the presence of the military judge, the accused, and counsel. - (3) If a special court-martial is reduced below 3 members, the trial may not proceed unless the convening authority appoints new members sufficient in number to provide not less than 3 members.
+(1) A member of a general or special courts-martial shall not be absent or excused after the accused has been Rendered Saturday, August 23, 2025 Michigan Compiled Laws Complete Through PA 9 of 2025 Courtesy of legislature.mi.gov arraigned except for physical disability or as a result of a challenge or by order of the convening authority for good cause

+- (2) If a general court-martial is reduced below 8 members, the trial may not proceed unless the convening authority appoints new members sufficient in number to provide not less than 8 members.
+When the new members have been sworn, the trial may proceed after the recorded testimony of each witness previously examined has been read to the court-martial in the presence of the military judge, the accused, and counsel. - (3) If a special court-martial is reduced below 4 members, the trial may not proceed unless the convening authority appoints new members sufficient in number to provide not less than 4 members.
 When the new members have been sworn, the trial shall proceed as if no evidence had previously been introduced, unless a verbatim record of the testimony of previously examined witnesses or a stipulation of that testimony is read to the court-martial in the presence of the accused and counsel.

 History: 1980, Act 523, Eff.
 Mar.
-31, 1981;-Am.
+31, 1981; -- Am.
 2005, Act 186, Imd.
 Eff.
 Oct.
-27, 2005.
+27, 2005; -- Am.
+2024, Act 77, Imd.
+Eff.
+July 8, 2024